Funding Opportunities for UK and EU students on a Taught programme

 Professional and Career Development Loans

-We are a Professional and Career Development Loans registered Learning Provider, registration number 1021.
 A Professional and Career Development Loan is a commercial bank loan that you can use to help pay for work-related learning.
-For further information on financial assistance to support your learning, please visit the GOV.UK website or contact the National Careers Service on 0800 100 900.
+Aberystwyth University is a Professional and Career Development Loans registered Learning Provider (registration number 1021).
+For further information please visit www.gov.uk/career-development-loans/overview

 Disabled Students Allowance